 We provide a comprehensive, convenient, NHS* health care service for our current students, who register as a patient with the University health care providers.
-We have medical consulting rooms at Curzon Building, City Centre Campus and City South Campus.

 Our health care service is provided by Handsworth Wood Medical Centre (part of the Modality Partnership), one of the largest surgeries in the heart of Birmingham.
 It is staffed by an experienced female nurse prescriber practitioner.
 We strongly encourage students new to Birmingham to register with our healthcare provider, however, students are free to choose any GP practice in the area and are not obliged to register with the University healthcare provider.
 The most important thing is that you do register with a local practice so that you have timely access to healthcare whenever you need it.